0x12Jung/weather-app/README.md

-# Weather Forecast — OpenNet Android Take-Home
+# Weather Forecast

 A 3-screen Android app displaying the current weather and 7-day forecast for user-curated cities.
-Built as an interview take-home to demonstrate modern (2026) Android engineering judgement.

 ## Quick start